joshimhoff/intervals/README.md

 Imagine the possibilities:
 1. A composer can "non-deterministically" choose notes based on the output of the random module.
-2. He can select the appropriate key based on a http request to weather.com
+2. He can select the appropriate key based on a http request to weather.com.
-3. He can create music that
+3. He can write music that tempo is affected by the time of day.
+4. He can write music that responds to a user playing with GUI elements.

 ##Sweet Jesus, what do you mean Intervals is non-deterministic?
 It is not as scary as it sounds.
 Intervals allows the composer to describe